dce/davideisinger.com/content/journal/dispatch-12-february-2024/index.md

 {{<thumbnail IMG_2374.jpeg "600x800" />}}
 {{<thumbnail IMG_9637.jpeg "600x800" />}}

-I signed up for the [Wrightsville Beach Valentine Run][2] 10K in Wilmington in early February, which has added a little bit of focus to my running without the commitment of half-marathon training and gives us a good excuse to spend a weekend with Claire's sister in Wilmington.
+I signed up for the [Wrightsville Beach Valentine Run][2] 10K in early February, which has added a little bit of focus to my running without the commitment of half-marathon training and gives us a good excuse to spend a weekend with Claire's sister in Wilmington.
 Might try to keep that going, finding organized 10Ks in places we want to visit.

 [2]: https://runsignup.com/Race/NC/WrightsvilleBeach/WrightsvilleBeachValentineRun